 Baseline Technical Requirements

 Successful completion of the program requires competencies in basic computer applications, such as email, word processing, Internet use, and use of library systems.
 Students also need regular access to computer and Internet resources.
 There are lists of Essential and Important requirements to aid prospective and current students in assessing their needs.
 For students wishing to enhance their computing skills, we offer a series of free Saturday workshops every semester.
-They cover basic skills that are not taught in regular courses.
+These cover basic skills that are not taught in regular courses.
 Workshop topics and schedules are updated each semester.
 CUA and LIS also offer computer lab facilities for student use.
 CUA computer labs are available across campus.
-LIS maintains a computer lab in Marist Hall as well as portable computers for students to check out.
+LIS maintains a computer lab as well as laptops for students to check out.
 The Technology Inventory provides a detailed list of LIS resources.

 Letter grades are given to students taking courses for credit unless these courses are graded "pass-fail."
 The quality of a student's performance in a particular course, including such factors as ability to meet deadlines and participation in class discussion, is the only basis for a grade.
 Faculty will provide feedback to students evaluating the performance on which a grade is based.

 Students are cautioned that any grade below a full B (3.0) is considered marginal in Library and Information Science programs, and grades of C are viewed with grave concern.
-Students receiving two grades of C or a single grade of F will be dismissed from the program.
+One failing grade or two C grades may result in dismissal.
 Students receiving low grades should consult with instructors and advisers immediately about ways of improving their academic performance.

 Students in Library and Information Science are expected to be aware of and adhere to the information in the General Section of the Graduate Announcements on Grades and Grade Reports (including Incompletes, Unethical Practices, Academic Honesty, Change of Grade, Dismissal) and Change of Enrollment (including academic leave, change of course, withdrawal from a course and withdrawal from the university).